rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ![](typst-report-typst-gray-box.png)

-## Columns
+## Lay content out with columns

 You’ll likely have noticed that in the childhood immunization reports, we often use two columns to display images side-by-side.
 Quarto does not allow us to create columns directly in Typst ([it is a known limitation at the moment](https://quarto.org/docs/output-formats/typst.html#known-limitations)).
-However, we can achieve the same effect using the `layout-ncol` attribute in Quarto.
+You can create columns in Typst using the `grid()` function, as outlined above.
+Another way to add columns is by using the `layout-ncol` attribute in Quarto.
 Here is an example of how to do this:

 ```` html
 <div style="background-color: #F8F8F8;">